balderdashy/sails-docs/reference/Models.md

 };
 ```

-#### toObject
+#### toObject and toJSON

+By default, the only difference between toJSON and toObject is the absence of methods inside toObject.
+The real power of toJSON relies on the fact every model instance sent out via res.json is first passed through toJSON.
+Instead of writing custom code for every controller action that uses a particular model (including the "out of the box" blueprints) , you can manipulate outgoing records by simple overriding the default toJSON function in your model.
+You would use this to keep private data like email addresses and passwords from being sent back to every client.

-This returns a cloned object containing only the model values.
-It is useful for doing operations on the current values minus the instance methods.
-While you could do something like the example below, you will probably only want to use this when overriding the default .toJSON instance method.
-See the .toJSON example for the most common use case.
+The toObject method also returns a cloned object however, it is stripped of all instance methods.
+You will probably only want to use .toObject when overriding the default .toJSON instance method.
+The example below should demonstrate it's most common use as well as the difference between the two.

 ##### Example Usage